Consistency of the dynamical high-scale type-I seesaw mechanism: Higgs vacuum in the

-Notice from Fig.~\ref{RG-SM-Running} that the \sm Higgs quartic coupling $\lambda$ becomes negative at $\mu \simeq 10^{10}$ GeV.
-This would imply that the Higgs potential is unbounded from below and the Higgs vacuum is unstable.
-A dedicated analysis shows that \sm Higgs vacuum is not unstable, but rather metastable\footnote{\sm vacuum stability is sensitive to input parameter values, in particular the top-quark mass.} with very long lifetime~\cite{Buttazzo:2013uya,Espinosa:2015kwx}.
+Notice from Fig.~\ref{RG-SM-Running} that the \sm Higgs quartic coupling $\lambda_{\text{SM}}$ becomes negative at $\mu \simeq 10^{10}$ GeV.
+This would imply that the Higgs potential is unbounded from below and the Higgs vacuum would be unstable.
+A dedicated analysis shows that, in fact, the \sm Higgs vacuum is not unstable, but rather metastable~\footnote{\sm vacuum stability is sensitive to input parameter values, in particular the top-quark mass.} with very long lifetime~\cite{Buttazzo:2013uya}.